MathieuxHugo/digital_thermal_right_lcd/README.md

 # digital_thermal_right_lcd
 A program that displays temperature on the thermal right cpu cooler's digital screen for Linux.

-# Phantom Spirit 120evo Exclusive with some ryzen cpu wattage readings from Zenpower kernel driver #
+# Phantom Spirit 120 evo Exclusive with some ryzen cpu wattage readings from Zenpower kernel driver #

 # To build the controller :